dustmop/rasterjs/README.md

 # Command-line options

-When running from a node.js script, you can pass command-line parameters to modify raster.js's behavior.
+When running from a node.js script, you can pass command-line parameters to modify raster.js's behaviour.

 ```
 --num-frames [num]